Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 And now, we're going make the next iteration in this long, rich history of how to coordinate: which is the smart contract.

 TODO find link to court case that set precident for contracts that were "frolic and gamble" or something not being enforceable.

+---v

+## Smart Contracts 😠👎

+TODO Vitalik Tweet screenshot

+Notes:
+Of course, the term isn't perfect, and not everybody likes it.
+As you can see in the tweet, Vitalik has worried that the term is too catchy and gives the wrong impression...
+TODO flesh this out.
+I, actually like the term, so I'm the wrong person for this.

+With these caveats and criticisms in mind, it is still worth exploring the idea of contracts as computer programs.

 ---